lonehog/web-app/job-scraper/README.md

 ## Notes

-- LinkedIn markup may change; scraper is best-effort with resilient selectors and logging.
+- LinkedIn, Glassdoor and Stepstone markup may change; scraper is best-effort with resilient selectors and logging.
 - For detached first-run, define FIRST_USER_USERNAME and FIRST_USER_PASSWORD to avoid prompt.